dwainetrain/minderva/README.md

 - It should have a Login Screen Designed
 - Overall - It shouldn't flash the login screen when first loading up (have loading animation)
 - Quiz - It should show what langugage you're expected to translate to...
+- Add Card - Audio should autogenerate after translate (nice to have, tough to pull off)
+- Add Card - Smaller icon for audio playback
+- Add Card - Audio Icons should have states (not loaded, greyed out)(loading icon)(loaded, playable icon)(when front or back changes, greyed out until audio generate on translate)
+- Add Card - Manual Entry button UX needs work
+- Overall - Pages need titles, if you look in the history, holding the back button, you'll see it all says React App
+- Overall - Chane favicon
+-

 Notes:
 For the overall layout, I'm taking guidance from: https://semantic-ui-forest.com/templates/